Family Reunification Parole Processes

 Authorization to Travel to the United States

-Once the beneficiary has confirmed their biographical information and attested to completing all other requirements, we will process the beneficiary’s case further.
-Beneficiaries will receive an email instructing them to check their online account in myUSCIS for the result of their advance authorization to travel.
-If issued, the authorization is valid for 90 days.
+After the beneficiary has confirmed their biographical information and attested to completing all requirements, including their medical exam, we will process the beneficiary’s case further.
+Beneficiaries will receive instructions in their online account about how to access the CBP One mobile application, where they must enter certain biographical information into CBP One and provide a photo.
+Beneficiaries will also receive an email instructing them to check their online account in myUSCIS for the result of their advance authorization to travel.

-If CBP issued an advance authorization to travel to the United States, beneficiaries must arrange their own travel.
-Beneficiaries must arrange to fly to a U.S. airport to seek a discretionary grant of parole from CBP and if possible, should arrange to fly directly to their final destination in the United States.
+If CBP issues an advance authorization to travel to the United States, the authorization is valid for 90 days.
+Beneficiaries must arrange their own travel via a commercial airline.
+Beneficiaries must arrange to fly to a U.S. airport to seek a discretionary grant of parole from CBP.
+If possible, they should arrange to fly directly to their final destination in the United States.

 Applying for Employment Authorization